QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/modeling/uml/tools/papyrus/index.md

         * Add "Papyrus Java Profile"
 * Add a new package (new child) "ExternalTypes".
 Click on it, then Profile, then Applied Stereotypes, and add NoCodeGen.
 * Create a stereotype <small>(Profile > +)</small> "External".
-* Create a new class diagram "Dependencies".
+* Create a new class diagram called "Dependencies".
 </details>

 <details class="details-n">